DopplerHQ/kubernetes-operator/README.md

 If the operator fails to fetch secrets from the Doppler API (e.g. a connection problem or invalid service token), no changes are made to the managed Kubernetes secret or your deployments.
 The operator will continue to attempt to reconnect to the Doppler API indefinitely.

-The `DopplerSecret` uses `status.conditions` to report its current state and any errors that may have occurred:
+The `DopplerSecret` uses `status.conditions` to report its current state and any errors that may have occurred.

+In this example, our Doppler service token has been revoked and the operator is reporting an error condition:

 ```
 $ kubectl describe dopplersecrets